Pack your binoculars and break out the cargo pants because we’re off to Africa on a luxurious all-gay Kenyan safari!

 While you’ll be exploring Africa’s rugged terrain by day, you’ll be slumbering in some of the country’s most luxurious lodgings by night.
 Don’t believe us?
 Check out the sublime hotels and sensational safari tents you’ll enjoy on tour on the tour page!

 5. Cruise Lake Naivasha

 On Day 4 we’ll break up our usual game drives with an hour-long cruise across Lake Naivasha.
-The fresh-water lake is home to the world’s largest population of flamingo.
-Not to mention, sizeable populations of hippo and crocodile.
+The freshwater lake is home to the world’s largest population of flamingos.
+Not to mention sizeable populations of hippos and crocodiles.
 Don’t fall in!

 4. Dust Off Your Binoculars

 Lions and leopards may be the poster children of our gay safari, but they aren’t the only players.
 In fact, Kenya’s feathered fauna will be key to this ensemble production.
 Flock to the rivers and lakes to spot ample pelicans, kingfishers, hammerkops and the aforementioned flamingos.
 In Amboseli National Park, over 600 species of birdlife will flit and flutter.
 And lest we forget the ostriches sprinting Kenya’s savannahs!

 3. Photograph the Big Five